andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 "Gurlendugendrundenrmndenemun!
 How is that hard??"

 "Let me look it up...
-Ohhh '*gratuler med dagen*'...
+Ohhh, when it's spelled out it makes sense '*gratuler med dagen*'...
 Ok, I got it now, *grad-you-lurr med doggen*"

 "If you say that to my grandfather he will have no idea what you are saying"